etsaone/etsa/Constitution II.md

 7. No piece of evidence not specified in an official’s Articles of Impeachment may be used against the official in question in their impeachment trial.
 8. Once impeached, an official shall receive a trial before the Impeachment Court within 2 days
 9. The Impeachment court shall consist of the following:
-   1. The Speaker of Congress
-     - If the speaker of congress is being impeached, the congress shall elect another representative to serve on the Court.
+   1. **The Speaker of Congress:** If the speaker of congress is being impeached, the congress shall elect another representative to serve on the Court.
-   2. The President
-     - If the President is being impeached, the Vice President shall take their place on the court.
+   2. **The President:** If the President is being impeached, the Vice President shall take their place on the court.
-   3. The Chief Justice of the Supreme Court
-     - If the Chief Justice is being impeached, the remaining justices shall select one of their own to serve on the Court.
+   3. **The Chief Justice of the Supreme Court:** If the Chief Justice is being impeached, the remaining justices shall select one of their own to serve on the Court.
 10. Should there be a spot on the Impeachment Court that cannot be filled as specified above, the longest serving State Governor shall be given that seat.
 Should multiple seats be empty, the next longest serving governor will be given the next seat.
 11. Should a majority of the Impeachment Court find the official guilty they will be removed from office.
 12. If the official was removed for committing a crime, the official shall then receive a sentencing hearing before a Commonwealth Court.